 Currently the accounting firms interview juniors who will have completed 150 credits by graduation in the fall for the summer programs.
 In addition, some other non-accounting firms will also interview first semester.
 We have several firms that will set up a recruiting date in the fall just to meet students going abroad in the spring.
 The Wall Street Banks and other large financial institutions and consulting firms recruit early in second semester.
 Juniors need to be ready.
 Please see the section on interviewing to help you better prepare.
 Also take the time to utilize alumni network.
 Reach out to the firms through Boston College alumni and attend information sessions or any events where you can meet employers ahead of time.
 Career Launch is another event designed to help you.
 Career Launch is always held the first Friday after classes resume for the spring semester.

 - Internship Resources: A list of databases on the Career Center website where you can find most internships listings.

-- Going Abroad instructions for finding an internship
+- Going Abroad instructions for finding an international internship

 - Back up for a banking internship: Now what?